virubiotor/authentication-made-simple/README.md

 This repo aims to provide an opinionated roadmap to help improve knowledge about authentication and also provide some best practices for its implementation, encouraging a more secure and robust approach.

 ## Sample Scenarios
-The samples folder contains a range of authentication scenarios based on the OpenID Connect (OIDC) protocol.
+The `scenarios` folder contains a range of authentication scenarios based on the OpenID Connect (OIDC) protocol.
 Authentication is managed by a Duende Identity Server instance, with each example configured as a distinct client.
 These include:
-- Machine-to-Machine Authentication: Using the Client Credentials flow.
+- **Machine-to-Machine Authentication:** Using the Client Credentials flow.
-- Interactive Authentication: Leveraging the Authorization Code flow with PKCE.
+- **Interactive Authentication:** Leveraging the Authorization Code flow with PKCE.
-- Backend-for-Frontend (BFF) pattern: Implemented via the Authorization Code flow with PKCE.
+- **Backend-for-Frontend (BFF) pattern:** Implemented via the Authorization Code flow with PKCE.
-- DPoP Authentication: Combining DPoP, BFF, and the Authorization Code flow.
+- **DPoP Authentication:** Combining DPoP, BFF, and the Authorization Code flow.

+## Demo

+To run the demo, follow these steps:
+1. Clone the repository:
+2. Open the solution in Visual Studio or your preferred IDE.
+3. Start the Aspire dashboard project (`AuthenticationMadeSimple.AppHost`), which will run the Identity Server along with the sample projects.
+4. Feel free to explore the various authentication scenarios in the `scenarios` folder.

+**Note:** a default user for testing purposes is provided in the Identity Server configuration.
+You can use the following credentials to log in:
+  - Username: `dotnet@example.org`
+  - Password: `Test1!`

 ## Additional Resources
 While these samples provide a straightforward introduction to authentication, a deeper understanding of the underlying principles and technologies is essential for production use.
 Key areas to explore further include: